walkitoff/flexible-schedule-app/README.md

 This project is currently in progress and undergoing a re-design from its original version.
 The first version of the app was never published to GitHub, and this repository represents the new build.

-The goal of the project is to create a flexible staff scheduling application, built with:
+The goal of the project is to create a "flexible" staff scheduling application (flexible meaning to fill gaps, ie, callouts or unforeseen business needs), built with:
   Spring Boot (backend)
   PostgreSQL (database)
   Angular (frontend)